jr0senblum/jc/README.md

   any key and for write, delete or either operations
   * Clients can create and subscribe to arbitrary 'topic's and broadcast arbitrary messages under those topic names
+* Interopability: Edn-based binary protocol over TCP
+  * Edn strings can be used over TCP to communicate with cache functionality.
+    Edn strings -> binary -> TCP <- binary <- Edn strings
 * Bridge process that accepts messages from a client indicating cache operations, executes the cache operations and returns the results to the client.
 This has been used with JInterface to